jonestho/MyProjects/README.txt

-Welcome to the collection of my independent work!
+Welcome to the collection of my independent and collaborative work!

-All the work in this repository has been done between 2020 and 2022.
+All the work in this repository has been done since 2020.
 Some of them started out as an academic project/assignment, but then got features added and/or refined.

 I hope you enjoy discovering this repository!